insarlab/MintPy/docs/installation.md

 Note: The installation note below is tested on Linux and macOS, and is still experimental on Windows (may have bugs).

 MintPy is written in Python 3 and relies on several Python modules, check the <a href="https://github.com/insarlab/MintPy/blob/main/requirements.txt">requirements.txt</a> file for details.
-We recommend using <a href="https://docs.conda.io/en/latest/miniconda.html">conda</a> or <a href="https://www.macports.org/install.php">macports</a> to install the python environment and the prerequisite packages, because of the convenient management and default performance setting with <a href="http://markus-beuckelmann.de/blog/boosting-numpy-blas.html">numpy/scipy</a> and <a href="https://pyresample.readthedocs.io/en/latest/installation.html#using-pykdtree">pyresample</a>.
+We recommend using <a href="https://docs.conda.io/projects/conda/en/stable/">conda</a> to install the python environment and the prerequisite packages, because of the convenient management and default performance setting with <a href="http://markus-beuckelmann.de/blog/boosting-numpy-blas.html">numpy/scipy</a> and <a href="https://pyresample.readthedocs.io/en/latest/installation.html#using-pykdtree">pyresample</a>.

 ### 2.1 Install on Linux ###